tarmin68/academic-kickstart-1/content/publication/drv-fingerprint-rfidsec12.md

 publication_types = ["3"]

 # Publication name and optional abbreviated version.
-publication = "In Workshop On RFID Security And Privacy (RFIDsec’12)"
+publication = "In Workshop On RFID Security And Privacy (RFIDsec)"
 #publication_short = "#"

 # Abstract and optional shortened version.